Ramdoys/creator-docs/content/en-us/production/promotion/social-media-links.md

 Social media links connect your audience to your social media, which you can use to market updates, monitor community feedback, and promote your experiences.
-You can add up to 3 social media links.
+You can add up to three social media links.
 For compliance reasons, **social links are only visible to 13+ users**.

 To link to social media: